-A market update from Rezaah Ahmad, CEO, WiseAlpha.
+A market update from Rezaah Ahmad, Founder and Executive Director, WiseAlpha.

 According to the Financial Times, the prospect of future Bank of England rate cuts saw investors pile £2.4bn into bonds in June, while £744m was pulled from equities – not helped by the ongoing Woodford redemption’s.
 With this outlook likely to continue for some time and the US also entering an environment of rate cut expectations, bonds are fast becoming the asset class of choice.
 Falling rates and weakening equity markets make the income from bonds more attractive for investors while the greater stability of returns versus equities also makes bonds more attractive in uncertain markets.